 The superintendent's Hearing Officer or designee shall conduct all disciplinary hearings.
-Any suspension of a student for ten days shall require the student and their parent/guardian to appear for a disciplinary hearing.
+Any suspension of a student for ten days shall require a referral to the Hearing Officer.
+Upon notice of a hearing, the student and their parent/guardian are required to appear before the hearing committee.